HackIndia2025xLIET/HackIndia_Spark8_2025_SMASHKARTS/README.md

 ## 🧠 What is JurisRAG?

-**JurisRAG** uses a **Retrieval-Augmented Generation (RAG)** pipeline paired with **Ollama’s DeepSeek-R1** open-source language model to provide **context-aware answers** grounded in uploaded legal documents.
-It's designed for legal professionals, students, and researchers to get quick insights from complex documents.
+**JurisRAG** leverages a **Retrieval-Augmented Generation (RAG)** pipeline powered by **Ollama’s DeepSeek-R1** open-source language model to deliver **context-aware answers** grounded in uploaded legal documents.
+Whether you're a legal professional, student, or researcher, JurisRAG helps extract meaningful insights from complex legal texts – quickly and accurately.

+✅ The RAG pipeline has been **successfully set up and integrated** into the system.

+---

+## 🎯 Hackathon Project

+This project is being built for the **HackIndia2025 – LIET Regional Round**, and we’re proud of what we’ve created so far.
+JurisRAG represents our vision of making legal research smarter, faster, and more accessible using AI.

 ---